prabin15/Guess-the-word/README.md

 │ ├── favicon.ico
 │ └── word-scramblle-logo.svg

-🙋‍♂️ Author
+## 🙋‍♂️ Author

-Prabin Regmi
+- Prabin Regmi
-Front-End Developer
-This game was created as a fun and educational project to practice DOM manipulation and interactive UI design.
+- This game was created as a fun and educational project to practice DOM manipulation and interactive UI design.